Esri/java-gradle-starter-project/README.md

 1. `cd` into the project's root directory.
 2. Run `./gradlew clean build` on Linux/Mac or `gradlew.bat clean build` on Windows.
+3. Run `./gradlew copyNatives` on Linux/Mac or `gradlew.bat copyNatives` on Windows.
+This will unpack the native library dependencies to $USER_HOME.arcgis.
 3. Run `./gradlew run` on Linux/Mac or `gradlew.bat run` on Windows to run the app.
-This task will cause the native libraries to be copied to $USER_HOME/.arcgis before the sample is run.

 ## Requirements